cypress-io/cypress-documentation/content/guides/cloud/smart-orchestration.md

 <strong class="alert-header">CI Tip: Save Time</strong>

-In addition to reducing CI costs by canceling test runs on first failure, also consider [running failed specs first](#Run-failed-specs-first) to reduce the time it takes to fix issues and deploy changes.
+In addition to reducing CI costs with Auto Cancellation, also consider [Spec Prioritization](#Spec-Prioritization) to reduce the time it takes to fix issues and deploy changes.

 </Alert>